hschletz/Braintacle/README.md

     (see <http://php.net/manual/en/language.types.integer.php>).
 It is not used
     where 64 bit integers are available.

+  - The "zlib" extension and PHP 7 are required for the decode-inventory-file.php tool.

 - [Composer](https://getcomposer.org/)

 - On every client that should be managed through Braintacle, either the